Gagniuc/Entropy-of-Text/README.md

 # Entropy of text

 This application calculates the entropy of text.
-The current example calculates the entropy for the sequence "TTTAAGCC".
+The current example calculates the entropy of sequence "TTTAAGCC".
 Entropy is a measure of the uncertainty in a random variable.
 In the context of information theory the term "Entropy" refers to the Shannon entropy:

 <img src="https://github.com/Gagniuc/Entropy-of-Text/blob/main/img/entropy%20eq.png?raw=true" height="90" alt="Entropy">